catherineholland1/PhD/Bayesian Hierarchical Model for Compositional Data with Structural Zeros/README.md

 Code and Supplementary Material.

-We do not have permissions to share the data within this chapter.
+We do not have permissions to share the data within this chapter so the data file is not uploaded here.